ComparativeGenomicsToolkit/cactus/doc/mc-paper/fly/README.md

 done
 ```

-We have also share log files enumerating all the commands ran by Snakemake (`snakemake_log.*` files).
+We have also shared the log files enumerating all the commands ran by Snakemake (see `snakemake_log.*` files).

 Scripts used by this workflow were deposited in the [`scripts`](scripts) folder.

-We ran this analysis using a docker container with the necessary tools.
+Finally, we ran this analysis using a docker container with the necessary tools.
 It can be built using [this Dockerfile](Dockerfile).
-In particular, tools used below include:
+In particular, the tools that were used in the analysis below include:

 - [Snakemake](snakemake.readthedocs.io/)
 - [bcftools](https://samtools.github.io/bcftools/bcftools.html)